Proof and Disproof in Formal Logic

 Connecting a TP-Link pocket wireless print server TL-WPS510U

 I bought one of these things because it was cheap(ish), small, said it works with OS X, and said it supports WPA encryption.
 It does, but it took me a couple of hours to make it work, and another three to write this setup guide.
 But then I found that it wasn't very good in use, and I shelled out for an Airport Express, which was easy to set up and worked fine for a couple of years, then it burnt out.
-But it's so useful (Airplay and so on) that I bought another one.
+But it's so useful (Airplay and so on) that I bought another one -- another Airport Express, not another TP-Link.
+I also found out that Airport Expresses last longer if you never turn them off.
+Sigh.

 Stuff you can hardly believe